 - Wear natural fibres such as silk or cotton instead of synthetic (artificial) fabrics.

 - Spray your face with a cool water atomiser.

 - Have a lukewarm shower or bath instead of a hot one.

 - Put a towel on your bed so you can easily change it if you sweat a lot at night.

-- Cooling pads can help to keep you cool.
+- Cooling pads or pillows can help to keep you cool.